grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

           type: 'boolean',
           description: '(DEPRECATING) Whether to enable Kubernetes pod security policy (preview).
 This feature is set for removal on October 15th, 2020.
 Learn more at aka.ms/aks/azpodpolicy.'
         },
-        enableNamespaceResources: {
-          type: 'boolean',
-          title: 'Enable namespace as Azure resource.',
-          description: 'The default value is false.
-It can be enabled/disabled on creation and updation of the managed cluster.
-See [https://aka.ms/NamespaceARMResource](https://aka.ms/NamespaceARMResource) for more details on Namespace as a ARM Resource.'
-        },
         networkProfile: {
           description: 'The network configuration profile.',
           type: 'object',
           properties: {
             networkPlugin: {
-              description: 'Network plugin used for building the Kubernetes network.',
               type: 'string',
               enum: [ 'azure', 'kubenet', 'none' ],
               default: 'kubenet',